zmon1010/kendo-ui-core/docs/api/javascript/ui/listbox.md

 ### toolbar.tools `Array`

-An `Array` value with the list of commands displayed in the ListBox's Toolbar.
-Commands can be built-in ("moveUp", "moveDown", "remove", "transferAllFrom", "transferAllTo", "transferFrom", "transferTo").
+An `Array` value with the list of tools displayed in the ListBox's Toolbar.
+Tools are built-in ("moveUp", "moveDown", "remove", "transferAllFrom", "transferAllTo", "transferFrom", "transferTo").

-The "moveUp" command moves up the item that is currently selected by the end user.
+The "moveUp" tool moves up the item that is currently selected by the end user.

-The "moveDown" command moves down the item that is currently selected by the end user.
+The "moveDown" tool moves down the item that is currently selected by the end user.

-The "remove" command removes the item(s) that are currently selected by the end user.
+The "remove" tool removes the item(s) that are currently selected by the end user.

-The "transferAllFrom" command moves all items from current ListBox widget to the target widget related with `connectWith` option.
+The "transferAllFrom" tool moves all items from current ListBox widget to the target widget related with `connectWith` option.

-The "transferAllTo" command moves all items from target widget related with `connectWith` option to the current ListBox widget.
+The "transferAllTo" tool moves all items from target widget related with `connectWith` option to the current ListBox widget.

-The "transferFrom" command moves all selected items from current ListBox widget to the target widget related with `connectWith` option.
+The "transferFrom" tool moves all selected items from current ListBox widget to the target widget related with `connectWith` option.

-The "transferTo" command moves all selected items from target widget related with `connectWith` option to the current ListBox widget.
+The "transferTo" tool moves all selected items from target widget related with `connectWith` option to the current ListBox widget.

 #### Example